Come on in, let's get to know each other.

 'Life can only be understood backwards; but it must be lived forwards.'
 Søren Kierkegaard

 Over time, with skilled and safe people providing counsel and God’s continual infusions of grace and truth in and through safe communities, I discovered a door of hope.
-And to my utter surprise, that life is always ahead; a life I fully entered into, frequently sharing my journey in various settings, and my husband often joined me in telling our story.
+And to my utter surprise, I discovered that life - a flourishing life - was ahead; a life I fully entered into, frequently sharing my journey in various settings, and my husband often joined me in telling our story.

 Until I couldn’t.
 Until I discovered my husband’s life-long, secret sexual behaviors that had been eroding the heart of our marriage for decades.